How to book a course?

 Competence requirements

-Yes.
-A named fire watchman must be present and continuously assess the risk of fire during work, during breaks and for at least one hour after work has ended.
+A named fire watchman must be present and continuously assess the risk of fire during work, during breaks and at least one hour after work has ended.

 Where the fire risk is considered low, the contractor can act as a fire watchman.